IX Troop Carrier Command

 The IX Troop Carrier Command was a United States Army Air Forces unit.
 Its last assignment was with the Ninth Air Force, based at Greenville Army Air Base, South Carolina.
-It was inactivated on 31 March 1946.
-As a component command of the Ninth Air Force, based in the United Kingdom.
+It was inactivated on 31 March 1946 as a component command of the Ninth Air Force, based in the United Kingdom.

 Overview

-The mission of IX Troop Carrier Command was air transport for the Allied airborne divisions in the European Theater of Operations.

-The primary aircraft of command were the Douglas C-47 Skytrain and its variant, the Douglas C-53 Skytrooper, but in 1945 the command equipped one group with 117 Curtiss C-46 Commando aircraft to determine their viability in the European Theater of Operations.
-As a result of a 28% loss ratio during Operation Varsity resulting from the C-46's high inflammability, The command did not convert to the Commando, even though its cargo-carrying capacity was twice that of the C-47.
-The command also had 1,922 CG-4A Waco and 20 Waco CG-13 gliders just prior to its last major operation in March 1945.

-IX Troop Carrier Command consisted of three troop carrier wings, 14 troop carrier groups, and one pathfinder group, totaling approximately 1380 operational aircraft including spares, and 2,000 gliders at its maximum strength in March 1945.
+The mission of IX Troop Carrier Command was air transport for the Allied airborne forces in the European Theater of Operations (ETO).
+The main aircraft of command were the Douglas C-47 Skytrain and its variant, the Douglas C-53 Skytrooper, but in 1945 the command equipped one group with 117 Curtiss C-46 Commando aircraft to determine their viability in the RTO.
+As a result of a 28 percent loss rate during Operation Varsity resulting from the C-46 being prone to catching fire, The command did not convert to the Commando, even though its cargo-carrying capacity was twice that of the C-47.
+The command also had 1,922 CG-4A Waco and 20 Waco CG-13 gliders just prior to its last big operation in March 1945.
+IX Troop Carrier Command consisted of three troop carrier wings, 14 troop carrier groups, and one pathfinder group, about 1,380 operational aircraft including spares, and 2,000 gliders at its maximum strength in March 1945.